rehierl/node-tree-outliner/3-4-0-design-5.md

 ## the default scope

-Just because an event can be used to generically limit the scope of a section, does not mean that it would be reasonable to do so.
-It is therefore necessary to examine which effects such a definition would have. **TODO**
+Just because an event can be used to generically limit the scope of a section, it does not mean that it would be reasonable to do so.
+Because of that, it is necessary to take a look at which effects such a definition would have. **TODO**